Still Creek Salmon Sounds

 Why did the salmon return to Still Creek after an 80 year absence?
 What can we learn about our continued cohabitation by listening to the dynamics of this creek?

 Reflecting sonically on these and further questions, Patricia Angkiriwang, Adrian Avendano, Kellen Jackson, Donna Liu, Abigail Markowitz, Ruby Spring, and Sheridan Tamayo-Henderson have employed soundscape composition and data sonification to create an immersive installation.
 Photography by Matthew Armstrong & Jasmine Galdamez.
 Guiding the team are artist-mentors Brady Marks, Helena Krobath and Jennifer Schine, as well as Stó:lō historian Naxaxalhts’i, award-winning sonification researcher Marc St. Pierre, aquatic ecologist Emma Atkinson, and sound designer Pietro Sammarco.
-This project was co-produced with Still Moon Arts Society and is coordinated by Pietro Sammarco.
+This project was co-produced with Still Moon Arts Society and was coordinated by Pietro Sammarco.
+Equipment, facilities, and technical support provided by VIVO.
 Primary funding generously provided by Telus.

-Still Creek Salmon Sounds is a mentorship project providing technical and conceptual support to create a sound-based installation artwork exploring the salmon spawning season in a local creek.
+Still Creek Salmon Sounds was a mentorship project providing technical and conceptual support to create a sound-based installation artwork exploring the salmon spawning season in a local creek.

-Participants weave together environmental sound recordingswith a series of photographs taken on location in the creek.
-They also learn to sonify data about the creek’s rehabilitation, as a way of listening for patterns otherwise hidden to the eye.
+Participants wove together environmental sound recordings with a series of photographs taken on location in the creek.
+They also learned to sonify data about the creek’s rehabilitation, as a way of listening for patterns otherwise hidden to the eye.